Tref1x/marketplace-autobot-button/README.md

-# marketplace-autobot-button
+# stupid code to make trading a bit easier
-script to add Autobot.tf button on Marketplace.tf item pages
+FTP